If you are looking to purchase a new car with less than ideal credit, your auto lender may ask that you bring on a cosigner.

 Once you do find a cosigner, however, your chances of getting approved with a cosigner increase significantly.

 An auto loan cosigner can also benefit from their role.
-When the primary borrower pays their auto loan payment on time and in full, your credit score will increase.
+When the primary borrower pays their auto loan payment on time and in full, the cosigners credit score will increase throughout the life of the loan.

 Although being a cosigner is a great way to increase your chances of getting approved for an auto loan, many people are not comfortable with the potential downsides to cosigning.

-Some main drawbacks that result from cosigning include:
+Some of the main drawbacks that result from cosigning include:

 The Cosigner Must Pay if the Borrower Doesn’t